niemopen/cmftool/README.md

 ## What's working now

 - NIEM XML schema pile to Common Model Format
-- Common Model Format to NIEM XML schema pile (no catalog file yet)
+- Common Model Format to NIEM XML schema pile
 - NIEM 5.2 niem-core model converts from XSD to CMF and back to XSD with no significant change (except LocalTerm appinfo is not handled yet)
 - Entire NIEM 5.2 model converts from XSD to CMF, and vice versa.
 (Haven't looked for significant changes yet.)